Jack-Chuang/UW-CSE-571-Probabilistic-Robotics/README.md

 *Example of visualization after adding TF to Displays.*
 [Here is the video of what it will look like](https://drive.google.com/file/d/1f476TsCCE0Qec0i8Z3L4r3IU_1kj-CZV/view?usp=sharing)

-### 5. Record a screen recording of what you can visualize using Rviz and other tools (similar to above).
+### 5. Record a screen recording of what you can visualize using RViz and other tools (similar to above).

 ### (Note) How did the run command know what to run?
 Change what you are launching with the above run command.